Residential bridging loans

 Suitability assessment

-Because the product is regulated, the broker will assess whether a bridging loan is genuinely suitable for your circumstances.
-This includes whether the exit strategy is realistic, whether the costs are proportionate to your situation, and whether there is a more appropriate alternative.
-If bridging is not the right route, a responsible broker will tell you.
+Because the product is regulated, the broker assesses whether a bridging loan is genuinely suitable for your circumstances.
+This includes whether the exit strategy is realistic, whether the costs are proportionate, and whether there is a more appropriate alternative.

 3